-A church reference form provides evidence of good Christian character.
-Students may obtain a church reference form from the Office of Admissions or may download one online at: www.roanokebible.edu/admissions.
+Applicants must demonstrate current involvement with a local congregation.
+A church reference form provides evidence of this involvement and good Christian character.
+Students may obtain a church reference form from the Office of Admissions or may download one online under Admissions in the "Complete the Application Process" tab.
 A minister or leader in the prospective student's congregation who knows the student well and is not a relative should complete the form.
 Membership in a Church of Christ or Christian Church is not a prerequisite to admission.